 - 3.4.1 Under the Australian Standard 4970-2009 Protection of trees on development sites (AS4970), encroachments less than 10% of the Tree Protection Zone (TPZ) are considered to be minor.
 No specifications are provided in AS4970 for potential impacts of 10% or greater.
-This 10% is interpreted as the threshold figure, and the trigger where arboricultural investigations into TPZ encroachments beyond this figure need to be considered. - 3.4.2 Disturbance within the Structural Root Zone (SRZ), and extent of encroachments into the TPZ's of prescribed trees to be retained are summarised in Table 2, below.
+This 10% is interpreted as the threshold figure and the trigger where arboricultural investigations into TPZ encroachments beyond this figure need to be considered. - 3.4.2 The potential extent of root zone impacts to protected trees to be retained can be generally rated using the Impact Level Rating (ILR) in Table 2, below.